mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 move a ship forward or backward in time up to six hours.
 The fuel required to do so is equal to:

-2.5% of ship’s hull x time drive rating.
+2.5% of ship's hull x time drive rating.

 Time drives cost MCr5 per ton.

-Power Requirements: In order to use the time drive, the ship requires an amount of Power equal to 25% of the hull’s total tonnage multiplied by the time drive.
+Power Requirements: In order to use the time drive, the ship requires an amount of Power equal to 25% of the hull's total tonnage multiplied by the time drive.

-Exotic technology

 Space Folding Potential